Founding Documentary History (NH-NY-VT)

 John C. Williams, The History and Map of Danby, Vermont.

-Andrew Napoleon Andrews, A History of the Town of Fair Haven, Vermont: In 3 Parts.
+Andrew Napoleon Adams, A History of the Town of Fair Haven, Vermont: In 3 Parts.

 S.L.
 Peck, History of Ira, Vermont.